Russo-Seymour-Welsh estimates for the Kostlan ensemble of random polynomials: Perturbation analysis

 Since the sets $\rm{Poly}_{\mathbb{X}; c}(s)$ and $\rm{Ann}_{\mathbb{X}; c}(s)$ are empty unless $s$ is less than a constant ($2 \pi$ in the spherical case, $1$ in the toral case), this in turn is bounded from above by

 where $c_3 > 0$ is a constant depending only on $c$, $r$, $\delta$ and $K_\infty$.

-Finally, observe that on $E$ the crossing event $\Cc_Q(\Sc_n^+)$ is fully determined by the subset of edges in $\mathbb{G}$ that are crossed exactly once by the nodal set (if $Q \in \rm{Poly}_{\mathbb{X}; c}(s)$ the compatibility of $\mathbb{G}$ with~$Q$ is crucial in this step).
-Since this subset of edges is, in turn, fully determined by the signs of $f_n$ on the vertices of the graph decomposition $\mathbb{G}$, we conclude the proof. \end{proof}
+Finally, observe that on the event $E$ the crossing event $\Cc_Q(\Sc_n^+)$ is determined by the subset of edges in $\mathbb{T}$ that are crossed exactly once by the nodal set (if $Q \in \rm{Poly}_{\mathbb{X}; c}(s)$ the compatibility of $\mathbb{T}$ with~$Q$ is crucial in this step).
+Since this subset of edges is, in turn, determined by the signs of $f_n$ on the vertices of the triangular decomposition $\mathbb{T}$, we conclude the proof. \end{proof}